quii/learn-go-with-tests/concurrency/readme.md

 ==================
 ```

-The details are, again, hard to read - but not the headline isn't: `WARNING: DATA
+The details are, again, hard to read - but `WARNING: DATA RACE` is pretty
-RACE` is pretty unambiguous.
-Reading into the body of the error we can see two
+unambiguous.
+Reading into the body of the error we can see two different
-different goroutines performing writes on a map:
+goroutines performing writes on a map:

 `Write at 0x00c420084d20 by goroutine 8:`